White House Rips House Democrats In Scathing Letter, Refuses To Comply In Impeachment ‘Charade’

 Should articles of impeachment be sent to the U.S. Senate for a trial, Democrats would face an uphill battle against a chamber with a Republican majority and Sen. Lindsey Graham — one of Trump’s top Senate allies and the Senate Judiciary Committee chairman — largely dictating the rules for the trial.

-As previously reported by The Inquisitr, Democratic Sen. Chris Murphy revealed on Friday that a “handful” of Republican senators are considering voting in favor of impeaching and removing Trump from office, though he declined to name who those senators are.
+As previously reported by The Inquisitr, Democratic Sen. Chris Murphy revealed on Friday that a “handful” of Republican senators are considering voting in favor of impeaching and removing Trump from office, though he declined to name who they are.

 To successfully impeach and remove Trump from office, the Senate would need a two-thirds vote in favor of the move.